armanbilge/BIOINF702/assignment3.md

 However, @Lup08 emphasised that the true solution to this problem is *ab initio* given the limited usefulness of comparative methods to make accurate predictions, especially in the absence of substantial prior information.
-Because *ab initio* methods actually simulate the folding of the protein, they may yield important insights into the folding process.
+Furthermore, the *ab initio* methods that actually simulate the folding of a protein may yield important insights into this process.
-Furthermore, the dichotomy described by @Fis09 is less clear-cut in practice: many otherwise *ab inito* methods do take advantage of the knowledge in databases [@LWZ09] and template-based methods still rely on physics for refinement as it is impossible to make accurate predictions solely based on homology [@Fis09].
+It is worth nothing that the dichotomy described by @Fis09 is less clear-cut in
+practice: many otherwise *ab inito* methods do take advantage of the knowledge in databases [@LWZ09] and template-based methods still rely on physics for refinement as it is impossible to make accurate predictions solely based on homology [@Fis09].